mahadevan-k/react-slim/README.md

 - Component heirarchies that update efficiently without duplication and unnecessary re-renders
 - State need not be immutable
 - Modular structure that allows you to break up your app into multiple sub-apps
+- De-coupled implementation that allows you to combine things the way you want to

 # What you don't get with this library

 - Magic - no hidden functionality, no side-effects => no surprises or unpredictable behavior
 - Bells and whistles - only one way to work with the library => no confusions
-- extensible - provides enough de-coupled parts to let you combine things the way you want to
 - developer "protection" - no parameter checking or safety checks => fast, tiny codebase

 # Learning react-tiny